sujith-eag/vu-library/docs/java/java_core/04_Class_Object/01_class_object.md

 }
 ```

+>[!important]
-Although there is no syntactic rule that enforces it, a well-designed class should define one and only one logical entity.	a well-designed class groups logically connected information.
-Putting unrelated information into the same class will quickly destructure your code!
+>A well-designed class should define one and only one logical entity. a well-designed class groups logically connected information.

-___

-However, notice that the general form of a class does not specify a `main( )` method.
-A `main( )` method is required only if that class is the starting point for your program.
+General form of a class does not specify a `main( )` method which is required only if that class is the starting point for your program.
 Also, some types of Java applications don’t require a `main( )`.

-___

-#### Defining a Class
+## Defining a Class

 A data-only class.
 ```java